mattjh1/mattjh-blog/content/post/tmux-session-management.md

 With **chezmoi**, I can manage dotfiles and configuration settings across different systems, making it easy to adapt the Tmux Session Script based on the environment. **Go templates** add another layer of flexibility, enabling dynamic generation of configuration files tailored to each machine.

-The script itself remains intact, but this added layer of customization has significantly improved my workflow, especially when dealing with different environments such as development, testing, or production.
+The script itself remains intact, but this added layer of customization has given me peace of mind, ready to move my `tmux` config to any server or wherever on a moments notice.

 ## Conclusion